invisement-old/HFaaS/content/devOnChrome.md

 Press Ctr+\` to toggle integrated terminal (or View > Integrated Terminal from Menue).

 Open your project folder (File > Open Folder) create a python file.
 Send any line or selection of lines to execute in terminal by Ctrl+Enter

+Fortunately, `vscode` has an excellent `git` integration tool that you can find in sidebar icons to add and commit (check mark icon) and push and pull from the status bar.
+You can change repo and branch through status bar, too.

 # Install `google cloud` sdk and set it up